Supan-Roy/Dodge-the-Falling-Blocks/README.md

 - `game.js` - game logic and rendering
 - `Sound Effects/` - game audio assets

+## License

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE).

 ## Credits

 Made by Jennet Caret Games
 Developed by Supan Roy